 This course provides the current perspectives on issues related to the legal and theoretical principles of special education and related services provided for the students with learning disabilities, curriculum adaptation and universal design to serve students with mild disabilities.
 Selected topics are explored through readings and discussion, and research.
-The students are expected to cover issues like inclusion education, accountability, diversity, recent and advanced programs and practices.
+The students are expected to cover issues like inclusion education, accountability, diversity, recent and advanced programs and practices associated with learning disabilities from equity and education for all perspectives

-SPEDC 521 - Seminar in Mental Handicaps and Intellectual Challenges

-This course covers the most advanced issues in Intellectual and
+SPEDU521 Seminar in Intellectual and Developmental Disabilities

-Developmental Disabilities, new approaches and researches, family and early intervention programs, rehabilitation and community services and legislations.
-Medical, genetic research and intervention.
-This course provides the current perspectives on issues related to the legal and theoretical principles of special education and related services provided for the students with Intellectual and Developmental Disabilities, selected topics are explored through readings and discussion, and expletory research.
-The students expected to understand issues like inclusion education, accountability, diversity, recent and advanced programs and practices.
+This course covers the most advanced issues in Intellectual and Developmental Disabilities (IDD), new approaches, trends and issues, family and early intervention programs, rehabilitation and services and associated legislations from human rights and advocacy perspectives.
+Early development, Genetics, Genomics, Epigenetics, and Nervous system and their relation to the IDD are also explored.
+This course provides the current perspectives on issues related to the legal and civic rights of individuals identified with IDD and how to make related services more efficient.
+Additional related topics are explored through further readings and exploratory research.

-SPEDC 522 - Seminar in Emotional and Behavioral Disorders
+SPEDU522 Seminar in Emotional and Behavioral Disorders